Wok & Skillet

 We'll email this post to you, so you can come back to it later!

 Dredge the shrimp in flour, shaking off any excess.
-Dip them in the egg, then cover in Panko bread crumbs.
+Dip them in the egg, then coat thoroughly in the panko breadcrumbs.
 Flour.....egg....breadcrumbs.
 That's it!

 removing shrimp tempura from hot oil

-As you remove the cooked shrimp from the hot oil, place them on paper towels to absorb some of the oil.
-You can also use oil-absorbing cooking paper as shown in the photo below.
+As you remove the cooked shrimp from the hot oil, place them on paper towels to absorb excess oil.
+You can also use oil-absorbing cooking paper, as shown in the photo below.

 Baking Shrimp Tempura in the Oven